ian-turner/proto-quipper-fork/README.md

    You should now be able to use `C-c C-l` to type check your dpq file.

 5. Test your installation.
-Just type `dpqi` in the terminal to invoke the interpretor.
-In the dpqi interpretor, type `:h` to see a list of options.
+Just type `dpqi` in the terminal to invoke the interpreter.
+In the dpqi interpreter, type `:h` to see a list of options.

-6. To use the ''dynamic lifting'' feature, you have to start qserver daemon `qserver -d` before runing the interpretor.
+6. To use the ''dynamic lifting'' feature, you have to start a qserver daemon `qserver -d` before running the interpreter.
 The qserver uses port 1901, so make sure it has the permission.

-Upgrade dpq
+Upgrading dpq
 ===========
 Assuming you have managed to install dpqi and dpq. run `git pull` first, then redo the second step in the installation guide.